ShahinVI/YOLOX_custom/README.md

 <div align="center"><img src="assets/logo.png" width="350"></div>
 <img src="assets/demo.png" >

+# For how to properly set everything up please go way down  starting from "Custom YOLOX Training for Pet Detection 🐱🐶"

 ## Introduction
 YOLOX is an anchor-free version of YOLO, with a simpler design but better performance!
 It aims to bridge the gap between research and industrial communities.
 For more details, please refer to our [report on Arxiv](https://arxiv.org/abs/2107.08430).